 - Blockage in the Eustachian tubes of the inner ear

 Fortunately, there are many natural methods to unclog ears.
 Each remedy works for different causes that lie behind the ear clogging.
 So, a solution recommended for unclogging the ear will only work for certain causes.
 Hence, it is important to ascertain the root cause of the problem and then take appropriate treatment.
-Here are simple home remedies to solve the problem of a clogged ear.
+Here are simple home

 1. Valsalva Maneuver